n3f/merpress/DEVELOPMENT.md

-# merpress
+# MerPress

-Merpress is a WordPress plugin for creating diagrams and visualizations using [MermaidJS](https://mermaid.js.org).
+MerPress is a WordPress plugin for creating diagrams and visualizations using [MermaidJS](https://mermaid.js.org).

 ## Setup